alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-08-02-ruling-on-political-parties.md

 ---
+date: 2024-08-02
+group1: true
+hijri: Muharram 27, 1446 AH
+lang: en
 layout: post
+mass_edited: true
 published: true
 publisher: alsalafiyyah@icloud.com
+source: Fatawa al-Lajnah ad-Da'imah, Fatwa no.1674
+summary: It is not permissible for Muslims to divide into separate religious groups and parties, with members cursing and fighting each other.
+tags:
+- alifta
-title: "The ruling on political and religious parties Hizb ut-Tahrir and the Ikhwanul-Muslimin"
+title: The ruling on political and religious parties Hizb ut-Tahrir and the Ikhwanul-Muslimin
-hijri: "Muharram 27, 1446 AH"
-date: 2024-08-02
-source: "Fatawa al-Lajnah ad-Da'imah, Fatwa no.1674"
-category: [sects]
-tags: [alifta]
 translation: false
-lang: en
-summary: "It is not permissible for Muslims to divide into separate religious groups and parties, with members cursing and fighting each other."
-group1: true
 ---

 ### Question: